Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 The point of beginner SEO data is to read the process before the outcome.
 Impressions, clicks, average position, and indexing help you tell whether the page is not being seen, not being chosen, or being chosen but not converting well.

-Many SEO review questions in communities stop at “traffic dropped, what should I do?”
+Many SEO review questions in operating reviews stop at traffic dropped, what should I do?
 Beginner SEO data should be read in layers.
 If impressions changed, the opportunity to appear in search changed.
 If click-through rate changed, the issue may involve titles, snippets, ranking position, SERP layout, or intent fit.
 If average position changed, the competitive position changed.
 If conversion changed, the problem may be page experience, product, price, inventory, or traffic quality.

 A stronger beginner diagnostic sentence